MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/cards/dynamic-search.md

 > [!NOTE]
 >
 > * The `Input.ChoiceSet` control is based on the style and `isMultiSelect` properties.
-> * To use dynamic search typeahead in groupchat, the user must add groupchat scope to the app and install it to that particular group chat.
+> * To use dynamic typeahead search in group chat, the user must add `groupchat` scope to the app and install it to that particular group chat.

 ### Schema properties